When Does It Make Sense to Rent vs. Own Your House?

-While there’s a strong argument for both positions, the truth is—there’s no right answer to this question.
+While there’s a strong argument for both positions, the truth is — there’s no right answer to this question.

 However, there is a right answer for you.

-Rent vs. Own: The 7 factors that matter
+Renting vs Owning a Home: The 7 factors that matter

-Instead of telling you what to do, we’ve combed the data and consulted the experts to give you the facts on when it’s better to rent, or buy your own home.
+Instead of telling you what to do, we’ve combed the data and consulted the experts to give you the facts on renting a home vs owning a home, so you’ll be well-equipped to figure out which living arrangement is right for your lifestyle and finances.

 1. Analyze monthly housing costs

-The first and most important factor to consider is pretty much a no brainer—pick whichever option is cheaper for you month-by-month.
+The first and most important factor to consider is pretty much a no-brainer — pick whichever option is cheaper for you month-by-month.

 “When people are trying to decide whether to rent or buy, they should look at the rental rates in the neighborhood where they’re considering buying and compare it to how much the mortgage would cost on a similar property in the same area,” says Myra Beams, a top-selling agent in Hobe Sound, Florida.